 The packing lists for each artist I interviewed varies, but they all include the following:

 Most artists I interviewed carry a sketchbook everywhere, especially when traveling.
-Some of them supplement with medium-specific surfaces, like watercolor paper.
+Some of the artists I spoke with supplement with medium-specific surfaces, like watercolor paper.
 Hannah Lowe Corman likes to bring canvas paper pads because she likes the feeling of painting on canvas.
 Nicole Young likes to pack watercolor or mixed media paper pads in 9” x 12” or 6” x 8” because it’s easier to pack.
 Beier likes to have one or two small travel sketchbooks, in brands like Moleskin or Field Artist.
 Jane LaFazio likes to carry 2×3” pieces of watercolor paper and then pastes them into her sketchbook (genius!).

 “I love creating on the go because it changes your art practice in really interesting ways, whether it’s because the supplies you are able to pack are more limited than what you have access to in your home studio, or because you’re inspired by being out of your normal routine.
 I’ve built entire exhibitions and bodies of work based on creating while traveling.
 If it’s doable for your practice then I highly recommend it!” — Nicole Young